Kafū, aged forty-one.

 I had a stomachache.

-It was cold enough that I wanted to wear a lined haori.
+It was cold enough to make one want to put on a lined haori.

-When my ailing body met with unseasonable weather, my spirits suddenly sank, and melancholy knew no bounds.
+When my ailing body met unseasonable weather, my spirits suddenly sank, and sorrow knew no bounds.

 August 17th.